Aidan-Patterson/Vendor-scorecard/README.md

 # Vendor-Scorecard Macros

-This repository contains an Excel workbook with VBA macros designed to automate various data-processing tasks such as filtering data, manipulating specific worksheets, and processing information based on user inputs.
-There are buttons and shapes on specific Excel sheets to make using these macros easier for users.
+This Excel workbook is designed to automate the process of grading vendors based on various performance metrics.
+It filters and processes data related to Purchase Orders (PO Data), Non-Conformance Reports (NCR Data), Rework Costs, and Costs of Poor Quality.
+The workbook uses a combination of VBA macros, buttons, and shapes to help companies streamline vendor evaluation and scorecard generation.
+These macros enable efficient filtering and manipulation of data across different sheets to produce clear insights into vendor performance.

 ## Prerequisites